dheerajy1/data-sql-journey/src/MicrosoftPowerBIDatAnalyst.md

 It is important to shape your data to ensure that it meets your needs and is suitable for use in reports.

-## **Get started with Power Query Editor**
+## **i.
+Get started with Power Query Editor**

 Removing columns at an early stage in the process rather than later is best, especially when you have established relationships between your tables.
 Removing unnecessary columns will help you to focus on the data that you need and help improve the overall performance of your Power BI Desktop semantic models and reports.

-## **Simplify the data structure**
+## **c.
+Simplify the data structure**

 Rename a query